zenorocha/liferay-learn/docs/dxp/7.x/en/getting-started/navigating-dxp.md

 ## Personal Menu

-The personal menu is the hub for information and activities for the currently logged in user.
+The Personal Menu is the hub for information and activities for a user that is logged in.

 ![A view of the Liferay DXP Personal Menu.](./navigating-dxp/images/01.png)